Avassy/AvassyFramework/Avassy.NetCore.Global.Geo/README.md

 ### `GeoDbContext`

+#### `GetCountry` gets the country by ID.

+##### Parameters:

+- id (int, required): The ID of the country.
+- includeStates (boolean, optional, default false): Specifies if you want to include the States IEnumerable in the Country object.

+#### `GetCountryAsync` gets the country by ID asynchronously.

+##### Parameters:

+- id (int, required): The ID of the country.
+- includeStates (boolean, optional, default false): Specifies if you want to include the States IEnumerable in the Country object.

+#### `GetCountry` gets the country by iso code.

+##### Parameters:

+- isoCode (string, required): The iso code of the country.
+- includeStates (boolean, optional, default false): Specifies if you want to include the States IEnumerable in the Country object.

+#### `GetCountryAsync` gets the country by iso code.

+##### Parameters:

+- isoCode (string, required): The iso code of the country asynchronously.
+- includeStates (boolean, optional, default false): Specifies if you want to include the States IEnumerable in the Country object.

 #### `GetCountries` gets all the countries.

 ##### Parameters:

 - includeStates (boolean, optional, default false): Specifies if you want to include the States IEnumerable in the Country object.

-#### `GetCountriesAsync` gets all the countries asynchronously.
+#### `GetState` gets the state by ID.

 ##### Parameters:

+- id (int, required): The ID of the state.
+- includeCountry (boolean, optional, default false): Specifies if you want to include the Country object in the State object.

+#### `GetStateAsync` gets the state by ID asynchronously.

+##### Parameters:

+- id (int, required): The ID of the state.
+- includeCountry (boolean, optional, default false): Specifies if you want to include the Country object in the State object.

+#### `GetState` gets the state by iso code.

+##### Parameters:

+- isoCode (string, required): The iso code of the state.
+- includeCountry (boolean, optional, default false): Specifies if you want to include the Country object in the State object.

+#### `GetStateAsync` gets the state by iso code asynchronously.

+##### Parameters:

+- isoCode (string, required): The iso code of the state.
-- includeStates (boolean, optional, default false): Specifies if you want to include the States IEnumerable in the Country object.
+- includeCountry (boolean, optional, default false): Specifies if you want to include the Country object in the State object.

 #### `GetStates` gets all the states.

-##### Parameters:

-- includeCountries (boolean, optional, default false): Specifies if you want to include the Country object in the State object.

-#### `GetStatesAsync` gets all the states assynchronously.

 ##### Parameters: